 The main road out of Dover eastwards was an ancient route along Dolphin Lane, seaward side of Castle Street, passing where Castle Hill House in 1760 was eventually built, and then up what became Laureston Place.
 Later, St James Street, seaward side of Dolphin Lane, also became a major thoroughfare.
 At that time, on the east side of Market Square, were stables and yards of the Antwerp Hotel, owned by Robert Walker and the towns ancient Stembrook tanyard was approximately where Pencester Court is today.

 In 1797, during the Napoleonic Wars (1793-1815), a military road was laid from Western Heights to the Castle, both major military establishments.
 The road cut across Stembrook, which but this time was marshland and used for grazing sheep.
-Following the Wars, the Military Road was handed over to the Dover and Deal Turnpike Trust and Humphrey Humphreys bought the tanyard and much of the marshland to the north.
+Following the Wars, the Military Road was handed over to the Dover and Deal Turnpike Trust and Humphrey Humphreys bought the tannery and the surrounding marshland.

-Businessmen, Edward Knocker, William Prescott, John Finnis, and Henry Elve, in 1829, bought Humphreys’ landholdings for £2,000.
+Businessmen, Edward Knocker, William Prescott, John Finnis, and Henry Elve, in 1829, bought landholdings on the east side of the Dour.
+Humphreys’ sold his for £2,000 to the Dover Paving Commission, of which most of the promoters belonged.
 Independently, Edward Knocker, purchased the Castle Hill House and estate for £7,000.
 Evidence suggests that the money for both purchases came smuggling.
 Prior to the Wars many of Dover’s most esteemed businessmen ran smuggling gangs.
 The consortium planned to develop these landholdings, which did not require an Act of Parliament – as many such developments did in those days.
-Further, it helped the consortium to overcome local difficulties by the members being part of Dover’s Paving Commission that over-saw such projects.
+Further, it helped the consortium to overcome local difficulties by the members being part of the Paving Commission that over-saw such projects!

 Between 1830 and 1835, Castle Street to Stembrook was formed and the River Dour was arched in 1832.
 Russell Street was laid out in 1838 on land belonging to the Almshouse Charity.
 That Street was named after politician and Quaker, Lord John Russell.
 The archway to Leney’s soft drink plant that opened in 1910, can still be seen today.
 A chapel was built by the Congregationalists and opened for public worship on the 12 June 1838.
 Land adjacent to the ancient White Hart Inn – now Castle Inn – was sold for property development but the country was going into one of the worst depressions of the 19th century and the enterprise failed.
 The builder, James William Clark, landed in the Debtor’s Prison at the Castle.